ibm-cloud-docs/codeengine/project.md

 ```
 {: screen}

-You can optionally add the `--kubecfg` option to append the project to the default Kubernetes configuration file.
-When you specify this option, you can interact with your project from `kubectl`.

 From the context of the targeted project, you can work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [job definitions](/docs/codeengine?topic=codeengine-kn-job-deploy).

 ## Delete a project